daniel-merrick/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch/README.md

 # Learning from Simulated and Unsupervised Images through Adversarial Training (SimGAN, PyTorch)
 This repository is a work in progress and is updated regularly.
-Documentation and usage may be unclear right now.
+Documentation and usage may be unclear right now, any questions or concerns are welcome!.

 This repository is an implementation of [this paper](https://arxiv.org/abs/1612.07828) in PyTorch.
 Many of the repositories I found that were also written in PyTorch either were (1) buggy or (2) incomplete.
 This repository modifies other repos and makes this implementation more complete and hopefully easier to use.